Completing security questionnaires faster

 Try before you buy

-Getting closer to the vision
+Moving to the vision

 Shortly after we launched, we iterated on the tester design to allow customers to reference their rules while inputing values and made the response feel more like a chat.